White-Footed Ant Facts & Information

 Your PMP will recommend proactive methods such as trimming trees and landscaping so they do not touch the foundation, roof, or siding.
 Sealing cracks and gaps that can allow ant entry inside the home is another effective prevention method.
 They will also inspect commonly infested plants such as:

 Your local Orkin technician is trained to help manage white-footed ants and similar pests.
-Since every building or home is different, your Orkin technician will design a unique program for your situation.
+Since every building or home is different, your Orkin technician will design a unique ant treatment program for your situation.

 Orkin can provide the right solution to keep white-footed ants in their place…out of your home, or business.